jfecher/ante-website/content/blog/safe_shared_mutability.md

 This is part of Ante's goal to loosen restrictions on low-level programming while remaining fast, memory-safe, and thread-safe.

+> Update: The syntax of Ante code snippets has been updated to reflect Ante's current syntax.

 ---

 # Background